 Creighton routs No. 11 Providence to reach Big East final

-NEW YORK (AP) After tearing apart the top seed, Creighton has another chance to finally finish the job at the Big East Tournament.
+NEW YORK – After tearing apart the top seed, Creighton has another chance to finally finish the job at the Big East Tournament.

 Arthur Kaluma scored 17 points and triggered an overwhelming blitz that sent the surging Bluejays into the championship game with a stunning 85-58 blowout of No. 11 Providence in the semifinals Friday night.